One person stabbed in Shippensburg

-Shippensburg, Pa.
-(WHTM) – Police are investigating a stabbing that sent one person to the hospital.
+SHIPPENSBURG, Pa.
+(WHTM) – Police are investigating a stabbing that sent one person to a hospital.

-It happened Monday night just after 10:00, at an apartment near the intersection of South Prince Street and East Orange Street in Shippensburg.
+It happened just after 10 p.m.
+Monday at an apartment near the intersection of South Prince and East Orange streets in Shippensburg.

 His condition is not known.

-Police say a 52-year-old man was involved in the stabbing and a 58-year-old woman who was a witness are both cooperating.
+Police say a 52-year-old man who is involved in the stabbing and a 58-year-old woman who is a witness are both cooperating.

 They say this is an isolated incident.